zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

 ## Section 5-Connect to your instance

 Based on your laptop config, choose the appropriate step to connect to your instance.

+NOTE:  You cannot connect while on VPN or in the Oracle office on clear-corporate (choose clear-internet).

 ### Connecting via MAC or Windows CYGWIN Emulator
 1. Go to Compute -> Instance and select the instance you created (make sure you choose the correct compartment)